astutespruce/secas-docker/docker/api/README.md

 # API and Background Worker Dockerfile

-This Dockerfile provides the runtime environment for both the Southeast and South Atlantic API and Background Worker services:
+This Dockerfile provides the runtime environment for both the Southeast Blueprint Explorer and Southeast Species Status Landscape Assessment Tool API and Background Worker services:

 -   `se-api`
 -   `se-worker`
--   `sa-api`
+-   `ssa-api`
--   `sa-worker`
+-   `ssa-worker`

 All share the same Python dependencies.